stefanreuther/c2ng/README.txt

     feature does not break another.

   PlanetsCentral / PCC2Web ..................................... done
-    Milestone Three adds all servers except for PCC2 Web, in better quality than before.
+    PlanetsCentral now runs exclusively on servers provided by c2ng, in better quality than before. c2ng serves as an architectural blueprint for PCC2 Web.

   SDL2 ......................................................... done
     Milestone four can be built using SDL2.